Few-Shot Object Detection and Viewpoint Estimation for Objects in the Wild: Introduction

-In this work, we propose a consistent framework to tackle both problems of few-shot object detection and few-shot viewpoint estimation.
-For this, we exploit, in a meta-learning setting, task-specific class information present in existing datasets, i.e., images with bounding boxes for object detection and, for viewpoint estimation, 3D poses in images as well as a few 3D models for the different classes.
-Considering that these few 3D shapes are available is a realistic assumption in most scenarios.
+Moreover, we propose to optionally use 3D models, which we call "exemplar 3D models", as additional input of the viewpoint estimation network and to condition the final viewpoint prediction on both the image embeddings and the 3D model embeddings through a feature aggregation module.
+These 3D models are easy to obtain for many categories~\cite{shapenet2015}.
+They do not need to correspond exactly to the objects present in the input image---in fact we use the same exemplar 3D model for all the objects of a same category.
+Their purpose is only to help the viewpoint estimation network generalize better to new classes.
+The use of these exemplar 3D models for viewpoint estimation is similar to exploiting images annotated with bounding boxes for object detection, from which we extract the task-aware class-specific information.
 Using this information, we obtain an embedding for each class and condition the network prediction on both the class-informative embeddings and instance-wise query image embeddings through a feature aggregation module.
-Despite its simplicity, this approach leads to a significant performance improvement on novel classes under the few-shot learning regime.
+This exploitation of 3D models leads to a clear performance improvement of viewpoint estimation on novel classes under the few-shot learning regime.

-Additionally, by combining our few-shot object detection with our few-shot viewpoint estimation, we address the realistic joint problem of learning to detect objects in images and to estimate their viewpoints from only a few shots.
-Indeed, compared to other viewpoint estimation methods, that only evaluate in the ideal case with ground-truth (GT) classes and ground-truth bounding boxes, we demonstrate that our few-shot viewpoint estimation method can achieve very good results even based on the predicted classes and bounding boxes.
+Finally, by combining our few-shot object detection with our few-shot viewpoint estimation, we address the joint problem of learning to detect objects in images and to estimate their viewpoints from only a few shots.
+This corresponds to the real world in contrast with other few-shot viewpoint estimation methods, that only evaluate in the ideal case with ground-truth classes and ground-truth bounding boxes.
+We demonstrate that our few-shot viewpoint estimation method can achieve very good results even based on the predicted classes and bounding boxes.

-To summarize, our contributions are: \begin{itemize}[nosep] \item We define a simple yet effective unifying framework that tackles both few-shot object detection and few-shot viewpoint estimation. \item We show how to leverage just a few arbitrary 3D models of novel classes to guide and boost few-shot viewpoint estimation. \item Our approach achieves state-of-the-art performance on various benchmarks. \item We propose a few-shot learning evaluation of the new joint task of object detection and view-point estimation, and provide promising results. \end{itemize}
+To summarize, our contributions are three-fold. {\bf First}, we define a simple yet effective unifying framework that addresses both few-shot object detection and few-shot viewpoint estimation in images, and achieves state-of-the-art performances across various benchmarks. {\bf Second}, we show how the performance of our category-agnostic few-shot viewpoint estimation method is boosted by the additional knowledge at training time of one or a few exemplar 3D models per class, requiring only viewpoint supervision (as opposed to extra annotations such as keypoints), which is a realistic scenario. {\bf Third}, we propose an evaluation of the new few-shot learning task of jointly detecting objects and estimating their viewpoint, for which we provide promising results.
+Our data and code are available at \url{http://imagine.enpc.fr/~xiaoy/FSDetView/}.